istio/istio.io/content/en/docs/ops/integrations/spire/index.md

     {{< /text >}}

     {{< warning >}}
-    If you are using Kubernetes 1.33 **and** have not disabled support for [native sidecars](/blog/2023/native-sidecars/) in the Istio control plane, you must use `initContainers` in the injection template for sidecars.
-This is required because native sidecar support changes how sidecars are injected.
+    The sidecar template above patches `initContainers` because [native sidecars](/blog/2023/native-sidecars/) (the default on Kubernetes 1.33+) inject `istio-proxy` as an initContainer.
+If you have explicitly disabled native sidecar support in the Istio control plane, change `initContainers` back to `containers` in the `spire` template.
-    **NOTE:** The SPIRE injection template for gateways should continue to use regular `containers` as before.
+    **NOTE:** The SPIRE template for gateways should continue to use regular `containers` regardless of native sidecar mode.
     {{< /warning >}}

 1. Apply the configuration: